darrenldl/blockyarchive/BLKAR_SPECS.md

 #### Handling of missing blocks

 - Jumps/gaps caused by missing blocks are left to file system to handle (i.e. this may result in sparse file, or file with blank data in the gaps)

-## Calc workflow

-Calc mode only operates at UI/UX level and does not handle any file data, thus it is not documented here.

 ## To successfully encode a file